 Calculate Your Cash Flow

 Investors familiar with the concept of economic value added will recognize that the Warren Buffets formula depends on the calculation of the free cash flow resulting from their investments.
 But what is the justification for this equation?
 Buffett refers to depreciation.
-He argues that things like the amortization of goodwill are unrealistic, and how to tell how much you make.
+He argues that things like amortization of goodwill are unrealistic, which is why you have to figure out how to tell how much you make.
 This is because the goodwill of the company will develop rather than diminish over time.
 What remains within the equation is that investments that are not part of net income in the income statement.
 A percentage of the investment expenditure is deducted from the profits that are known to have been in the revenue that was online.

 Deducting Your Expenses and Financing Costs

 Warren Buffett states that for an investor to be able to calculate the value of cash flows generated after deducting expenses and financing costs, these must be deducted from income.
 It is a capital expenditure that must be deducted to reflect the revenue for a calendar year and which has given rise to tax for the whole year.
 Capital fluctuations must be reflected in the income of the owners.

 Whenever they have decreased, the effect should be reintroduced into profits, when capital requirements have increased, the result should be deducted.
 The owner’s benefits will be those that provide and take over the assets that serve to invest the things that are not included in the profits.
 The solution demonstrates the company’s earning potential.